 In the above code, we are adding 10 days to the current date.

-In Postgresql, we can also add the business days to date, business days are working days of the week from Monday to Friday, which represents the 5 days of a week.
+In PostgreSQL, we can also add the business days to a date.
+Business days are working days of the week from Monday to Friday, which represent the 5 days of the week.

-Let’s run the below query to add business days to date.
+Let’s run the below query to add business days to the date.

 with business_days AS